jackyfkc/YAStorm/README.md

 # PStorm

 A lightweight version of [Apache Storm](http://storm.apache.org/), purely written in Python;
-The primary reason of implementing this project is to make learning Storm much eaiser.
+The primary reason of implementing this project is to make learning Storm much easier.
 The implementations refers to Apache Storm v1.0.0.

 You can treat this project as a prototype system for Apache Storm.